-- 1. Hospital services assessment fee: Hospital Provider Fund - (a) Hospital Provider Fund - (b) For FYs 2009 through 2014: Up to \$20 million of total assessments transferred to the Health and Human Services Medicaid Trust Fund; up to \$30 million to the Long-Term Care Provider Fund; and up to \$80 million to the General Revenue Fund.
-For FY 2015: Up to \$10 million of total assessments to the Health and Human Services Medicaid Trust Fund; up to \$15 million to the Long-Term Care Provider Fund; and up to \$40 million to the General Revenue Fund. - (c) For FYs 2013 and 2014: Up to \$50 million of the assessment on outpatient gross revenue to Healthcare Provider Relief Fund.
-For FY 2015: Up to \$25 million of the assessment on outpatient gross revenue to Healthcare Provider Relief Fund. - 2.
-Nursing home license fee and long-term-care provider assessment: Long-Term Care Provider Fund. - 3.
-Developmentally disabled assessment fee: Care Provider Fund for Persons with a Developmental Disability. - 4.
-County hospital services assessment (Cook County Hospital): County Provider Trust Fund.
+- 1. Hospital services assessment fee: Hospital Provider Fund - (a) Hospital Provider Fund. - (b) For FYs 2009 through 2018: Up to \$20 million of total assessments transferred to the Health and Human Services Medicaid Trust Fund; up to \$30 million to the Long-Term Care Provider Fund; and up to \$80 million to the General Revenue Fund. - (c) For FYs 2013 and 2015 through 2018: Up to \$50 million of the assessment on outpatient gross revenue to Healthcare Provider Relief Fund.
+For FY 2014: Up to \$100 million of the assessment on outpatient gross revenue to Healthcare Provider Relief Fund. - 2.
+Hospital license fee: Hospital Licensure Fund. - 3.
+Nursing home license fee and long-term-care provider assessment: Long-Term Care Provider Fund. - 4.
+Developmentally disabled assessment fee: Care Provider Fund for Persons with a Developmental Disability. - 5.
+County hospital services assessment (Cook County Hospital): County Provider Trust Fund. - 6.
+Supportive living facility assessment: Supportive Living Facility Fund.